Web Mentions for "Mary Dennett"

 - Mary Coffin Ware Dennett (1872-1947):

-- Birth control advocate
+- Birth control and sex education advocate.

-- Field secretary of the Massachusetts Woman Suffrage Association
+- Field secretary of the Massachusetts Woman Suffrage Association.

-- Teacher
+- Teacher and artist.

 Online Presence